opencog/atomspace-dht/README.md

   by seeders.
 * TODO: Support read-write overlay AtomSpaces on top of read-only AtomSpaces.
 This seems like it should be easy...
-* TODO: Enhancement: listen for new values on specific atoms or for new atom types.
+* TODO: Enhancement: listen for new Atom-Values on specific Atoms, or for the addition/deletion of Atom in an AtomSpace.
-* TODO: Enhancement: listen for atomspace updates (Atom insertion and deletion).
-* TODO: use MSGPACK_DEFINE_MAP for more efficient serialization of values (esp. of FloatValue).
+* TODO: use `MSGPACK_DEFINE_MAP` for more efficient serialization of Atom-Values (esp. of FloatValue).
 * TODO: Using `DhtRunner::get()` with callbacks instead of futures will improve performance.
-This is somewhat tricky, though, because one callback might trigger more gets (for values, incoming set, etc.) and it's not clear if OpenDHT might deadlock in this case...
+This is somewhat tricky, though, because one callback might trigger more gets (for Atom-Values, IncomingSets, etc.) and it's not clear if OpenDHT might deadlock in this case...
 * TODO: Enhancement: implement a CRDT type for `CountTruthValue`.
 * TODO: Measure total RAM usage.
-This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published, and the default DHT node size is raised to allow that many hashes to be stored.
+How much RAM does a DHT-Atom use?
+  How does this compare to the amount of RAM that an Atom uses when it's in the AtomSpace?
 * TODO: Create a "seeder", that maintains the AtomSpace in Postgres, listens for load requests and responds by seeding those Atoms into DHT if they are not already there.
 Likewise, in a read-write mode,